KEY STATS: Total Eclipse Weekend Columbia, S.C.

 State of South Carolina Eclipse Tourism Stats

 - Per the S.C.
-Department of Parks, Recreation and Tourism, hotel occupancy along the path of totality possibly could be doubled compared to what S.C. normally sees in 3rd week in August.
+Department of Parks, Recreation and Tourism, hotel occupancy along the path of totality possibly likely would be doubled compared to what S.C. normally sees in 3rd week in August.

 - There are 47 S.C.
 State Parks.

 - Usually in the third week of August, roughly 60% of S.C.
 State Parks’ guests are South Carolinians.
-This year, only 28% are South Carolinians.
-According to our reservation records, the remaining 72% come from 38 states and several foreign countries.
+In August 2017, only 28% were South Carolinians.
+According to reservation records, the remaining 72% came from 38 states and several foreign countries.

 - All 28 of the S.C.
-State Parks within the path of totality are fully booked.
+State Parks within the path of totality were fully booked.
 Only five S.C.
-State Parks have availability remaining as of Aug.
+State Parks had availability remaining as of Aug.
 15, 2017.

 - Dreher Island State Park, Sesquicentennial State Park, Poinsett State Park are the three S.C.
 State Parks in or near Columbia, S.C.
 Dreher Island State Park booked up in June 2017.

-- Columbia Metropolitan Airport (CAE) has seen a 245% increase in flight searches, per Cheapflights.com
+- Columbia Metropolitan Airport (CAE) saw a 245% increase in flight searches, per Cheapflights.com

 - Columbia, S.C. showed the lowest price increase in flights out of seven cities in the path of totality, at 9% (compared to the likes of 29%, 45% and 75% increases in other markets), per Hipmunk.